Keysight/cyperf/deployment/k8s/README.md

     - in the CyPerf test config, "Traffic destination port" should be same as the port which is set as NodePort service port in the manifest

 ## Deployment in **On-Premise K8s Cluster**
+### For running CyPerf agents using separate test interface or DPDK test interface please follow this [link](multus/README.md).
 ### Prerequisites
 1. All the general prerequisites that are mentioned in the [General Prerequisites](#general-prerequisites) section.